sophi-li/OKRs-self-learning/README.md

 ## How to use it
 Feel free to use [my OKRs spreadsheet](https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0) as a template for your own self study plan.

+Steps to determine your Objectives and Key Results:
 1. Brainstorm possible objectives, using the question, "Where do you want to go?", as a starting point.
 Ask yourself "What does wild success look like?" to think big.
 2. Narrow down your objectives to 5-6.
 3. Brainstorm possible KRs, using the question, "How will I pace myself to see if I am getting there?", as a guide.